history of the marijuana joint

 The rise of hip hop and rap in the 1980s and 90s ushered in a new “joint culture” that promoted casual recreational use, thanks to artists like Dr. Dre and Snoop Dogg.
 This was an important movement for the marijuana industry – rap idols portrayed the joint not just as a mind-altering experience but as an actual lifestyle.

 As weed has become more commonplace, it’s naturally led to the legalization movement we’ve seen in the 21st century.
-Marijuana consumption has more than doubled since 2001, according to Live Science.
+Marijuana consumption has more than doubled since 2001.
 Bud is a big deal, and the joint helped make it a big deal.
 And it all began with the ingenuity of a few workers in the fields of Mexico.
-Have they been canonized as saints yet?

 Cones vs. Straights